 For example, If you buy EURUSD Forex pair at 1.1015 expecting it to rise further.
-Assuming this, you place a stop loss order at 1.005, expecting that this level is the to west before it goes higher again.
+Assuming this, you place a stop loss order at 1.005, expecting that this level is the lowest before it goes higher again.

 - A stop-loss is used to exit all trades.
 Here the stop loss order is placed on each trade at price level on which the trader wishes to exit.
 This is the regular type of stop-loss order.

-- In most case stop order, the normal exit from the trading in case the market conditions do not match is a prediction.
+- In the worst case stop order, the trader manually exits from the trading in case the market conditions do not match is a prediction.
 However, he may also set a worst case stop order to limit his risk or loss in the case where the manual exit is not possible or does not occur.

 Placing a stop loss order is a wise and sensible method of risk mitigation.
 Because sometimes it is out of a human tendency to be impulsive which forces him to hang on to the losing trades.
 This order is automatically executed and safeguards his capital loss.

 The most common type of stop-loss order is a “Stop-loss market order”.
 In this type of order when the price of an asset reaches the stop-loss price, this order is automatically sent by your broker to close your trading at the current position.

 In fast-moving market conditions, the price level at which the trade is exited may be one of the disadvantages of trading with stop loss orders.
 Some traders prefer manual exit of trade because they think that they can manually exit whenever the conditions are favorable as opposed to the stop-loss order where the trading automatically exit in unknown conditions.